keeaanoo/Pengenalan-Informatika/UTS.md

 ## 5. Teknologi, Library, dan Framework

-Godot 4
-an open-source, cross-platform game engine and game development environment.
+-Godot 4, an open-source, cross-platform game engine and game development environment.
 It is known for its user-friendly interface, versatility, and the ability to create both 2D and 3D games.

+-Aseprite, a proprietary, source-available image editor designed primarily for pixel art drawing and animation.
+It runs on Windows, macOS, and Linux, and features different tools for image and animation editing such as layers, frames, tilemap support, command-line interface, Lua scripting, among others.
+It is developed by Igara Studio S.A. and led by the developers David, Gaspar, and Martín Capello.[2]
+Aseprite can be downloaded as freeware, or purchased on Steam or Itch.io.

 ## 6. Desain User Experience dan User Interface